astral-projects/gomoku-web/code/jvm/docs/README.md

 parameter.
 If the token is invalid, the `AuthenticationInterceptor` short-circuits the pipeline and returns an error response to the client.

+The `LoggingFilter` and `RequestIdFilter` are responsible for logging and generating a unique id for each request, respectively.

 For implementation details, please refer to the [/http/pipeline](../src/main/kotlin/gomoku/http/pipeline) folder.

 ### Application Architecture